markkqq/dde/README.md

-# dde
+# This application is one of my projects I have presented in my University
-disk distributor emulator with fragmented distribution
+It shows using a disk distributor with a fragmenting